Git Architecture: Internals, Objects, and the Three‑Tier Workflow

 Annotated tags over lightweight tags—most of the time

 Tags are often used for releases.
-Lightweight tags are quick pointers; annotated tags carry a message and signature.
-In collaboration settings, annotated tags improve traceability, enabling clearer promotion flows across environments and providing durable anchors for SBOMs, provenance attestations, and rollbacks.
+Lightweight tags act like quick markers, while annotated tags include extra information such as a message and signature.
+In team environments, annotated tags make it easier to track what happened, support clearer movement between environments, and give teams a stable reference point for SBOMs, source records, and rollbacks.

 2. Creating and inspecting objects with hash‑object and cat‑file

 Plumbing deepens intuition.
-You can write a blob directly and read it back: feed content into a hashing command to create an object, then inspect it through an object viewer.
-With a little practice, you can assemble a tree and even mint a commit by hand—helpful when reconstructing history after a mishap in a lab environment.
-We teach these exercises during enablement sessions; the payoff is that developers stop treating Git like a black box and instead see a transparent system with predictable behavior.
+You can write a blob directly and read it back.
+Feed content into a hashing command to create the object.
+Then inspect it with an object viewer.
+With practice, you can assemble a tree by hand.
+You can even mint a commit manually.
+That is useful when reconstructing history after a lab mishap.
+We teach these exercises in enablement sessions.
+The payoff is clear.
+Developers stop treating Git like a black box.
+Instead, they see a transparent system with predictable behavior.

 Forensics and learning by touch